Odilrasheed/WebGIS-Final/README.md

 ## Features
 - Interactive basemap with zoom and pan
-- [Describe your data layer, e.g., GeoJSON point markers for US cities]
+- GeoJSON point markers for US cities
-- [Describe interactivity, e.g., Clickable popups showing city name and population]
+- Clickable popups showing city name and population
 - Scale bar showing metric and imperial units

 ## Technologies Used